+Count model

 Following this reasoning, it is best to compare the Calories model with the FCS model because both are continuous variables.
 Again, the coefficients of the two models are similar.
 In contrast to the FCS model, the gender of the head of household is significant in the Calories models.
 Furthermore, its sign corresponds to its hypothesized sign.
 However, the coefficient for the education of the head of the household in the Calories model is negative.
 The more educated the head of the household, the few calories consumed, although this result should be read with caution given that it is just significant.

-In general, the OLS estimates should read with caution to the extent that correlation is present between households and across time.
-The assumption of the OLS panel model is that this correlation is not affecting estimates and that there are no significant static missing variables.
-However, the null hypothesis of a common intercept is soundly rejected for both the FCS and Calories models implying that OLS is inappropriate in essence because there are significant differences between households.
-In addition, the within transformation removes the effects of both observed and unobserved static variables.
-Time dummies were added to the model in order to capture significant events not captured by the explanatory variables.
-Finally, a Hausman test rejected the random effects model in favour of the within model (results does not show).

 Results for the FVS and Calories models are less impressive than their respective OLS models in that far fewer coefficients are significant.

-A comparison of the results for the OLS and the within panel models for the FCS dependent variable indicates similar coefficients for the variables the number of different crops produced by the household, food expenditures, total crop area and the proportion of food consumed from own production.
-The signs of the coefficients are identical and their magnitudes similar.
-Results for the DDS model also show that the coefficient for the number of different crops produced by the household and food expenditures are positive and significant, but coefficients for total crop area and the proportion of food consumed from own production are no longer significant.
-However, as previously noted, DDS is a count measure so using a continuous measure is not recommended.
-Before discussing the panel Poisson model for DDS, panel results for the Calories model will be presented.
-The same four variables are significant in both the FCS and Calories models.
-Unsurprisingly, the magnitudes of the coefficients are different given the difference in scales of the two dependent variables.
-In addition, household size is positive and significant, as is the education of the household head.
-The age of the head of household negatively affects caloric intake, but is only just significant.
-In short, the results of the Caloric model correspond closely with the FCS measure, and the signs of most of the coefficients conform to hypotheses.
 Finally, a Poisson panel regression was estimated for the DDS dependent variable.
 In that regression only food expenditures were found to be significant.
 As mentioned, the DDS model is rough in that it is a step function.

-Table 4: Time-effect regression results with different production count variables
+Table 3: Fixed-effects regression results for three nutrition indicators and three production diversity indicators.